John Ramsay, 1st Lord Bothwell: Career

 On 8 October 1488, after the death of James III at the battle of Sauchieburn, John Ramsay lost his title.
 He remained in England, acting as a spy for Henry VII of England, and took payment to deliver the Scottish King James IV to Henry.

-Under James IV he was allowed to return to Scotland in 1496, and on 8 September 1496 wrote from Berwick upon Tweed advising Henry VII how he might defeat the planned invasion of Northumbria by James IV and Perkin Warbeck.
+Under James IV he was allowed to return to Scotland in 1496, and in September wrote letters from Berwick upon Tweed advising Henry VII how he might defeat the planned invasion of Northumbria by James IV and Perkin Warbeck.
+His first letter describes a visit to St Andrews where he presented Henry VII's gift of a crossbow to the king's brother James Stewart, Duke of Ross.
+People from Carlisle and Northumbria were visiting Perkin Warbeck.
+Another letter describes plans for a Scottish army to come to Ellem Kirk, on behalf of the "feigned boy" Perkin.
+James IV was willing to put himself in jeopardy for the pretender.
+Bothwell also describes the arrival of the Flemish knight Roderick de lalaing, and the artillery in Edinburgh castle.

 He was rehabilitated on 8 April 1497 under the Great Seal, although not restored to his peerage or all of his former titles.
 He had liferent grants of the lands of Tealing and Polgavie in Fife, Trarinzeane near Cumnock in Ayrshire and half the lands of Kirkandrews in Wigtownshire.
 He took the title of Sir John Ramsay of Trarinzeane.
 On 13 May 1498 he had a charter of a tenement in the Cowgate, Edinburgh and another of lands in Forrester's Wynd on 6 November 1500.

-In 1503 he was Captain of Linlithgow, probably of the palace there.
+In 1503 he was Captain of Linlithgow Palace.
 He negotiated the marriage of James IV to the daughter of Henry VII, thereby laying the cornerstone of the United Kingdom.

 On 13 May 1510, he had a grant from the King pro bono servitio et ex special favore of the lands and barony of Balmain in Kincardineshire, erected into a free barony for him and his successors.

 He died on 9 September 1513 at Flodden Field, killed in action.

 His son William born around 1510 was entrusted to the Bishop of Dunblane, James Chisholm, uterine brother of Sir John Ramsay.
 William was the ancestor of the Ramsays of Balmain.